stevennt/myai.abn.khoj/documentation/docs/get-started/overview.md

 </div>

 ## Introduction
 Welcome to the Khoj Docs!
-This is the best place to get setup and explore Khoj's features.
+This is the best place to get setup and explore ABN's features.

 - Khoj is an open source, personal AI
 - You can [chat](/features/chat) with it about anything.
 It'll use files you shared with it to respond, when relevant